zehaochen19/vanilla-lang/README.md

 Vanilla is a pure functional programming language based on System F, a classic but powerful type system.

-Simple as it is, Vanilla contains many features that main-stream language don't have:
+Simple as it is, Vanilla contains many features that many main-stream languages don't have:

 - Higher-order polymorphism
   - It allows using polymorphic functions as arguments of higher-order functions